-Infrastructure—especially in asset-intensive industries like energy and manufacturing—is aging and it’s not always realistic to update it.
+Infrastructure—especially in asset-intensive industries like energy and manufacturing—is aging, and it is not always realistic to update.
 This means that more and more organizations need to figure out how to work with what they’ve got, and these organizations are increasingly looking to their maintenance departments for solutions.

-This is where asset management software comes in, in a big way.
-There are three key ways organizations can leverage a maintenance management solution to help keep assets going in the long run:
+This is where asset management software comes in.
+There are three key ways organizations can leverage a maintenance management solution to extend the lifecycle of aging assets:

 - The software helps organize and schedule maintenance.
-Maintenance gets more complicated as an asset ages, so keeping track of it is essential.
-Rather than mucking around with Excel sheets and Outlook calendars your CMMS is a go-to source for an asset’s history.
+Maintenance gets more complicated as assets age, so keeping track of it is essential.
+Rather than having to deal with Excel sheets and Outlook calendars, your CMMS is a go-to source for an asset’s history.

 - It can act as a repository for manuals, schematics, and directions.
-As infrastructure ages, the likelihood of misplacing important documentation grows, so putting that info into a CMMS off the bat helps save valuable minutes when something goes down.
+As infrastructure ages, the likelihood of misplacing important documentation grows, so putting that info into a CMMS helps save valuable minutes when something goes down.

 - It can help you spot trends.
-If you’re making the same repair every other day, then there may be a deeper problem.
-Maybe that asset has reached the end of its operational life, or maybe the technician needs a quick training update.
-Either way, the asset management software gives you the oversight to see these issues before they evolve into bigger problem.
+If you make the same repair every other day, there may be a deeper problem.
+Maybe that asset has reached the end of its operational life, or the technician needs a quick training update.
+Either way, the asset management software gives you the oversight to see these issues before they evolve into a bigger problem.

 Decrease downtime costs

-Maintenance is the biggest defence against these costs.
-Asset management software helps establish a preventive maintenance schedule, and helps technicians stick to their scheduled PMs.
+Maintenance is the biggest defense against these costs.
+Asset management software helps establish a preventive maintenance schedule and helps technicians stick to their scheduled PMs.
 This helps avoid unscheduled downtime and any loss of productivity.

 Get better oversight with maintenance apps

-Having a maintenance management app that you can carry with you in the field is no longer optional.
+A maintenance management app you can carry in the field is no longer optional.
 It lets you find and manage parts in an organized way, enter meter readings on the go, get access to instructions and manuals, and (most importantly) submit work requests and close work orders remotely.
+It also lets you:

-- It lets you react faster when something goes down.
-An app sends notifications straight to the technician, so they can get started on a repair ASAP (with all the necessary information at their fingertips).
+- React faster when something goes down.
+An app sends notifications to the technician so they can start a repair ASAP (with all the necessary information at their fingertips).

-- It lets you spend less time logging work.
-Data entry isn’t your full time job, and a maintenance management app lets you update work orders as you go, rather than having to dash back to a computer terminal to log work at the end of the day.
+- Spend less time logging work.
+Data entry isn’t your full-time job, and a maintenance management app enables you to update work orders as you go rather than dash back to a computer terminal to log work at the end of the day.

-- It helps keep track of everything.
+- Keep track of everything.
 Small tweaks and adjustments that your team does on the fly add up in the long run, both in terms of time and money.
 An app helps you get a clearer picture of all maintenance done in your facility.